Meadowbank, New South Wales: European settlement

 Meadowbank Manufacturing Company Works was the first industry in Meadowbank, established on 95 acres of land in 1890, with frontage to the Parramatta River and easy access to the railway producing agricultural equipment for the local area and throughout the country.
 The existing seawall is made from the remnants of the original sandstone.
 Shepherds Bay is named after early settler James Shepherd, transported as a convict in 1791.
 Vineyard terraces were located on the upper slopes.
 Former Ryde Wharf and punt located in Shepherds Bay Park.
 Remnants of wharf walling visible at low tide.
 The Ryde to Rhodes punt operated between 1898 and 1935.
 Passengers included employees of the State Timber yards at Rhodes and cattle.
 The punt was unreliable; "the cable continually gave way and cargoes of cattle went sailing downstream".

 Ryde Council investigated potential sites for the Ryde Baths in 1877 and the desirability of having public baths.
 Ten years later, when a man was killed whilst bathing at Ryde Wharf, the issue was raised again.
 In 1904, a site was chosen at the bottom of Waterview Road.
 The Ryde Swimming Baths were opened in 1905.
 Mixed bathing was not permitted.
 Ryde Bridge took two years to build, and opened in 1935.
 A series of tolls were applied and were ceased to be collected in 1949.
 State Timber Yards were opposite on Rhodes Peninsula.
-The John Whitton Bridge, a box girder bridge along the Main North railway line, was opened in May 1980, replacing the ageing historic lattice bridge, nowadays used as a cycleway.